karma v1.0

 Development

-Developer documentation in Russian: docs/development.ru.md.
+Developer guide: docs/development.ru.md.

 crystal spec